akjems/python-chess-independence-problem/extra_files/different_apporaches.md

 ### Set removal

 Just remove occupied and threatened squares from the start list.
+This is what I'm doing.